Published on June 8th, 2023 and Updated on November 26th, 2025

 - Try prenatal bonding exercises – There are countless ways to connect to your future little bundle before you’ve even met them.
 You can try reading aloud to your growing bump, creating a pregnancy scrapbook, or cooing lullabies to them at bedtime.
 Not only can these exercises help you bond with your baby-to-be, but you may find they also have soothing effects on you, too.

-Stay Calm and Informed with SneakPeek
+Stay calm and informed with SneakPeek

 From the first trimester to the third, you deserve to soak in as much self-care as you can before it’s time to break out the rubber ducks.
-For more science-backed ways to stay centered and informed during pregnancy, check out SneakPeek Test.
+For more science-backed ways to stay centered and informed during pregnancy, check out the SneakPeek Test.

 Our Early Gender DNA Test lets you discover the sex of your baby just 6 weeks into your pregnancy with over 99% accurate1, DNA-based gender blood test results.
 That’s a full 6 weeks sooner than your first ultrasound!
 You can also easily take the test from the relaxing comfort of your own home.
 Then, send it to our lab, and we’ll review your results on the same day we receive your sample.
 When they’re ready, we’ll email your results to you or a trusted friend so that you can experience your gender reveal exactly how you want to.